indaos/HandsAlert/README.md

 There is also a problem with battery consumption.
-Obviously, an app that constantly reads the accelerometer and uses the prediction process once per second (however, this process should not be heavy) consumes significant battery life.
+Obviously, an app that constantly reads the accelerometer and uses the prediction process once per second (however, this process should not be heavy) consumes relatively significant battery life.